susom/redcap-em-giftcard-reward/README.md

 # Gift Card Rewards

-An EM to help automate the reward of gift cards for survey and other participation
+An External Module to help automate the dispersement of gift cards for used in projects offering rewards.

-This EM depends on having at least one master gift card repository where the actual gift card data is stored.
-Off of this main project you can have many child projects that use the gift cards as rewards.
+This module requires two REDCap projects: 1) the project where study data is entered and 2) a gift card library repository project where gift cards are loaded for dispersement to participants meeting study requirements.
+These two projects work in tandem to disperse gift cards at the proper time.
+The gift card library project can be used for more than one gift card study project.

+The EM is enabled for the gift card study project (not the gift card library).
+As part of the setup process, the gift card library must be specified in the gift card library configuration.

 # Setup
 To setup a gift card configuration for a project, follow these steps:

-    - Add the EM to the Gift Card Project
+    - Enable this EM to the gift card project
-    - Setup a configuration:
-    - Open the EM Configuration
+    - Edit the EM configuration:
+    -
     - Select the Gift Card Library project (separate project that may hold gift cards for more than one project)
     - Create a gift card instance for each type of reward (Initial Survey, Completion, etc.)
     - Make sure there are no errors displayed at the top of the modal and Save.